 • Anti-Seizure medications

 • Motion sickness

-For a more complete list of the types of medications and specific medications that interact poorly with alcohol, see here.
-This is not a complete list.
-We just want you to be aware of some of the dangers and stay safe.
+There are many more types of medications and specific medications that interact poorly with alcohol.
+It is important to be aware of some of the dangers and stay safe.
 As always, ask your doctor about the risks associated with alcohol for any substances that they may prescribe you.

 The first risk that comes to mind when discussing inappropriate drinking is fetal alcohol syndrome.
 Some fetal alcohol syndrome problems in babies include:

 • Small brain size

 Fetal alcohol syndrome cannot be corrected or reversed.
 Children do not grow out of it.
 If you are thinking about having a child but you suffer from alcohol addiction, or you think you might be pregnant and you are addicted to alcohol please see here for a far more extensive list of complications caused by fetal alcohol syndrome.
 There is no amount of alcohol that is known to be safe for expectant mothers.
 If you suspect that you are addicted to alcohol, or in any way find yourself feeling the need to drink during pregnancy, careful diagnosis and recovery can be vital.
 You are not only risking your life.
 You are risking the life of your child.

 Like drug overdose, it is possible to die from alcohol poisoning.
 Drinking to the point of poisoning yourself depends on different factors including gender and weight.
 Women’s bodies contain less water than men’s and the alcohol mixes with the water.
 No matter what your size or gender if you see any of these symptoms in anyone please call 911.

 • Slow breathing of fewer than 8 breaths per second